Board of Directors

 Dr. Jagdeep Doulla has first-hand experience with the benefits of the Patient Medical Home model from his residency in Ottawa and provides the Board insight into planning for, and transitioning to, the model.
 As a Board member, he is also working to improve patient care, outcomes and supports for members.
 Dr. Doulla practices at Braeside on 24th Medical Clinic with an interest in comprehensive family medicine and received his medical degree from the University of Calgary.
 He is Vice-Chair of the Board, Chair of the Board Policy & Human Resources Committee, and a member of the Joint Venture Governance Committee and the Finance, Audit & Risk Committee.

 Tim RoseExternal Director - Treasurer *

 Dr. Julia Carter brings a wealth of leadership experience to the Board from her roles in provincial and AHS programs.
 As a director, she looks forward to being a strong voice for patients and family medicine and sees great potential for positive change.
 A graduate of the University of Calgary, she practices at Associate Clinic #363 and is interested in women’s health and sexual and reproductive health.
-She is the Chair of the Board Development Committee.
+She is a member of the Board Development Committee.